-First, don’t drink any sweetened drinks like Coke, Pepsi, Mt.
+Don’t drink any sweetened drinks like Coke, Pepsi, Mt.
 Dew, sweet tea, fruit juice or Gatorade.
 They are really bad for you!
 Sugared drinks are one of the prime causes of obesity, diabetes, hypertension, stroke and heart attacks!
 Just drink water.

-The worst starch comes from refined (not whole-grain) wheat.
-Refined wheat is particularly bad for you because it has a high Glycemic Index which means that it will raise your blood sugar and insulin levels.
+Refined flour has a high Glycemic Index which means that it will tend to raise your blood sugar and insulin levels.
 Most breads, pasta, crackers, cookies and pizza are made from refined wheat, so they should be avoided.
-Foods packaged in a cardboard box are generally not good for you.
-Wheat also has gluten and a lot of people are sensitive to the ill effects of that protein.
+Unless it’s specially processed, all wheat also has gluten and a lot of people are sensitive to the ill effects of that protein.

-If you eat right, you should not need snacks during the day.
-Quick meals for Americans constantly on the run can be things like Greek yogurt, hard boiled eggs, avocado, nuts and vegetables.
+If you eat properly, you should not need snacks during the day, but good options for a quick meal can be things like Greek yogurt, hard boiled eggs, avocados, nuts and vegetables.
 Fruits are good but limit them to two servings per day.
-There is not practically a limit on your colorful vegetables.
+There is practically not a limit on how much colorful vegetables you eat.

 In general, I promote a higher fat, lower carbohydrate diet like those promoted by Dr. Weil and Dr. Mercola.
 You can also look into the Keto plan but I would do some research on that first and DietDoctor.com is a good place to start.